📊 What is the Monthly Reading Pages Graph?

 • 📈 Switch between Monthly and Yearly Views View detailed trends by month or see the big picture by year.
 Switch between display methods based on your needs.

-• 🔢 Automatic Page Count Aggregation Simply add reading notes and the monthly pages are automatically tallied.
+• 🔢 Automatic Page Count Aggregation Simply add reading logs and the monthly pages are automatically tallied.
 Accurate counting even when reading multiple books simultaneously.

 • 🎨 Colorful Display Each month is shown in different colors, making it easy to see the differences in reading volume at a glance.